 Donor databases allow organizations to track all donor data centrally, so all data sources can communicate with each other to give nonprofits a 360° view of their donors.

-Creating a centralized system for storing all of the information your nonprofit collects from donors and other supporters is one of the first steps to developing more targeted fundraising and engagement strategies.
+For all nonprofits, creating a centralized system for storing all of the information you collect from donors and other supporters is one of the first steps to developing more targeted fundraising and engagement strategies.
 Learn more about what goes into effective data management by reading this post from DNL OmniMedia.

 The takeaway: There are many different types of fundraising software out there.
 If you’re shopping for a donor database, make sure it’s the best solution to fit your needs.